top of page

 Holistic Biomechanics™

-The Fajardo Method of Holistic Biomechanics views the mind & body through the lens of the nervous system.
-This modality aims to recognize the state of the autonomic nervous system in order to re-educate and modify motor patterning, thought processing, and behavioral-emotional patterns through body mapping in the context of movement, and return to efficient and optimal homeostatic functioning.
+The Fajardo Method of Holistic Biomechanics views the mind and body through the lens of the nervous system.
+This modality aims to return the nervous system to efficient and optimal homeostatic function through the process of body mapping in the context of movement.

 Holistic Biomechanics is also a great tool for highly accomplished movers such as dancers and athletes, or for those looking for an effective movement experience without it being “hard.”
 Body mapping in the context of slow and simple movement allows for more coordination and efficiency in sophisticated and highly articulated movement as well as smooth transitions between simple and complex motor patterns.
 By refining our motor patterns, we can expand our movement range and interweave them into highly technical movement.